 Women's Suffrage, (11 boxes: not catalogued).
 The postcards in the John Johnson Collection (Johnson Postcards box 12) and John Fraser Collection (John Fraser Collection GB3).are catalogued.
 Many items from both collections were exhibited in Sappho to Suffrage: Women who dared (2018 - 2019).

 Artists: Kate Greenaway, Joan Hassall, Clare Leighton and Enid Marx have boxes devoted to them.
-Records for other women artists represented in the Collection can be found in the online catalogue and ProQuest project.
+Records for other women artists represented in the Collection can be found in the online catalogue and in the ProQuest project.

 Authors: There are folders or boxes for Jane Austen, the Bronte Family, George Eliot, Hannah More (but see also Ballads) and The Sitwells.
 Women authors are also represented in Bookjackets (catalogued but not digitised) and, especially, the ProQuest project, which includes Prospectuses of books and journals, playbills and programmes (including dramatisations of novels)